impossibleflight/swift-query/README.md

 ### Building Queries

-Queries are an expressive layer on top of SwiftData that allow us to quickly build complex fetch decriptors by successively applying refinements.
+Queries are an expressive layer on top of SwiftData that allow us to quickly build complex fetch descriptors by successively applying refinements.
 The resulting query can be saved for reuse or performed immediately.

 Queries can be initialized explicitly, but `PersistentModel` has also been extended